Johann Andreas Stein: Stein's acquaintance with Mozart

-The Stein piano dynasty
+Stein piano dynasty

-Stein was the founder of an important piano-making dynasty.
+Stein was the founder of a distinguished piano-making dynasty.
 His daughter Nannette (Augsburg, 1769 - Vienna 1833) took on the leadership of her father's firm in about 1790 when her father had become too ill to continue.
-In 1794, Nannette, together with her husband Andreas Streicher (1761–1833), who she married in the same year, and her brother Matthäus Stein (1776–1842), moved her family’s piano-making firm from Augsburg, where it was founded by her father, to Vienna, and continued the family business under her husband's name, Streicher.
+In 1794, Nannette, together with her husband Andreas Streicher (1761–1833), whom she married in the same year, and her brother Matthäus Stein (1776–1842), moved her family’s piano-making firm from Augsburg, where it was founded by her father, to Vienna, and continued the family business under her husband's name, Streicher.

-In the Autumn of 1802 the siblings, who inscribed their instruments with the name Frère et Sœur Stein in Wien, separated.
+In the autumn of 1802, the siblings, who inscribed their instruments with the name Frère et Sœur Stein in Wien, separated.
 Nannette then inscribed her instruments Nannette Streicher née Stein in Wien.
 Some innovations were made in about 1805 but by 1807 she had developed her father’s small five-octave piano, shaped like a harpsichord, into an impressive grand piano of six-and-a-half octaves.
 Some more improvements were made by 1811, but after that date her design was maintained largely unchanged until Johann Baptist Streicher (1796–1871), her son, became joint owner of the firm with his mother in 1823.

 The firm continued after Nannette’s death under her son and after his death in 1871, under his son Emil.
 Emil’s son, the composer Theodor Streicher, owned the Hammerflügel of 1808 by Nannette Streicher in the collection of the Germanisches Nationalmuseum (inv. no. MIR 1117).
 In 1896 the firm ceased production, just over one hundred years after the move to Vienna.